syehanin/angle-bridge-farmer/README.md

 ## Prerequisites

 - Top up your account with BNB in BSC network
-- Add private keys to data.txt (one line - one key)
+- Add private keys to private_key.txt (one line - one key)
 - You might change min/max delay between accounts and amount to bridge in BNB in config.py

 ## Installation